 When I first learned Matrix Energetics 6 years ago, I had no idea it was related to consciousness per se.
 And even after taking several seminars, it was only my own putting pieces together and adapting it to my life and my understandings that I began to see that consciousness is, indeed, an integral part of the technology.
-(At least the way I practice it through what I call Emergence.)
+(At least Buy viagra online from Phoenix.)

 That’s why I like using the term Consciousness Technology (CT) rather than some of the other terms I’ve heard used.
 (This technology is popping up in various forms but is in such a new stage of life that it doesn’t have a well-known name yet.)

 Sometimes it’s referred to in quantum physics or quantum mechanics terms, such as quantum or holographic, or it incorporates terms such as the Zero Point Field (or Matrix, or Energetics ;-)) or related concepts.
 This is how it was presented to me, and I’ve done my share of research and reading from that perspective too.
 This is great when you come at it from the scientific angle.

 But I continue to verify for myself that in a simpler and more experiential approach, it’s essentially based on consciousness.

 And yet, the outcome is ultimately practical and useful.